 Dana mentioned hybrid cloud many times, so it’s likely that functionality in this area will improve beginning in Satellite 6.8.
 It sounded to me as though many Satellite customers are now adopting cloud at a faster pace than they were previously.
 Similarly, customers want to be able to manage edge devices – the ability to provision, patch, manage and report on millions of devices at scale – and they are hopeful that Satellite can be the tool to do that.

 I remain a big fan of both Foreman and Satellite and am really looking forward to Satellite 7.0.
 Ansible’s low barrier to entry and large community has really seen it take off, and with Red Hat purchasing Ansible it’s not hard to see why Puppet has been removed from the core product.
 Of course, if you have a lot of puppet code there are a few options such as switching to Open Source puppet, moving to Puppet Enterprise or migrating the code to Ansible.
 If you do stick with Puppet, it’s nice to know you can use a native puppet dashboard for reports and facts or forward them to Satellite.

 The removal of MongoDB is a welcome one and I’m looking forward to seeing the improved workflows in the UI, especially around content management.
-It will be interesting to see how upgrades from Satellite 6.8 to 7.0 are handled especially as you’ll also need to go from RHEL 7 to RHEL 8 as part of that process.
+It will be interesting to see how upgrades from Satellite 6.10 to 7.0 are handled especially if you also have the option to go from RHEL 7 to RHEL 9 as part of that process.
 If you were running Satellite 6.2 on RHEL 6 there was a migration procedure for moving to Satellite 6.3 on RHEL 7, so so I am guessing the upgrade approach will be similar.
 Either way, exciting times ahead for Satellite users!